Cinnamon Bun

 Bring to a boil and let it reduce to ⅔, or until it obtains a syrupy consistency.
 The cinnamon syrup is ready

 Remove the buns from the oven and brush them with the cinnamon syrup to taste while still hot.
 Unmold them.
-The cinnamon bun is ready
+The cinnamon buns are ready

 Enjoy with a cup of coffee over breakfast or as a midday treat!